samlinux/helps/README.md

 #helps

-Here you can find some demo examples to my blog post.
+Here you can find some demo examples to my blog at rolandbole.at